ASchoknecht/Triple-S/README.md

 The code is stored as a maven project with pom.xml included for the external library dependencies.
 Yet, the following external library and files have to be included manually:

-* [Semilar API](http://deeptutor2.memphis.edu/Semilar-Web/): The Semilar API is used to calculate the semantic similarity of words using the implementation of Wu & Palmer'S approach.
+* [Semilar API](http://deeptutor2.memphis.edu/Semilar-Web/): The Semilar API is used to calculate the semantic similarity of words using the implementation of Wu & Palmer's approach.
+* [Deeplearning4J](https://deeplearning4j.org/index.html): The Triple-S2 implementation uses the Deeplearning4J implementation of the Word2Vec approach.
+Therefore, trained word vectors have been used, which can be obtained [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz).

 ### Licensing
 Licensed under the EPL License v1.